 To debug greeter issues, it would be very useful to have debug logs of the greeter.
 To do that, one currently need to set a root password, go to a text console, change a file and restart the greeter.
 Not only this is a comlplicated process, but it also make it impossible to debug issues that only happen at the 1st start of the greeter.
 Let's make the greeter set logging level to debug when it sees "debug" on the kernel command line.

-#1 Updated by alant over 2 years ago
+#1 Updated by alant almost 3 years ago

 - Subject changed from Greeter sould honor "debug" kernel command line parameter to Greeter should honor "debug" kernel command line parameter